Skip to main content

 Students will study the following to allow them to develop skills and knowledge in two material areas.
 They will be using Graphics and Resistant Material elements and building on prior knowledge.

-• Use of adobe illustrator.
+• Use of specialist CAD/CAM

 Graphic Products